Learn Spanish in Spain or Guatemala

 Vejer de la Frontera branch.
 Though this option is not well publicized, I would recommend seeking it out for a nice change of pace; the town and the school are much smaller and have a cozier, less cosmopolitan feel.

-Tuition varies greatly depending on the program, but in general it is remarkably cheap for the amount and quality of instruction provided.
-For example, two weeks of a 4-hours-a-day group class costs $390.
+Tuition varies greatly depending on the program, but in general it is cheap for the amount and quality of instruction provided.
+For example, two weeks of a 4-hours-a-day group class costs $450-500.
 Accommodation is

-as low as $114 a week to stay with a family.
-Students can choose between living in a shared flat, a CLIC residence hall, with a Spanish family, or renting an apartment from the school. n
+as low as $200 a week to stay with a family.
+Students can choose between living in a shared flat, a CLIC residence hall, with a Spanish family, or renting an apartment from the school.
+The website provides all the options in detail.

 For More Info